Counseling for Anger in Delray Beach, FL

 Psychotherapy for Anger

 Anger is often a secondary emotion that people utilize to cover other, more-tender feelings of sadness, fear, and shame.
-In therapy, individuals can learn to identify and not push away the underlying feelings that drive their anger while learning to express their emotions in more appropriate ways.
+In therapy, individuals can learn to identify and not push away the underlying feelings that drive their anger while learning to express their emotions more appropriately.
 They also learn to reframe triggering situations that may get automatically and unhelpfully interpreted within the themes of persecution or victimization.